wyptcs/R2MQ/readme.md

 To test [4] at the same file and query size, use ./example 3 RANDOM5.txt 1000<br/>
 Also, to test [2] at the same file and query size, use  ./SEATEST RANDOM5.txt 1000 command.<br/>
 to test [3], use ./dcctest RANDOM5.txt 1000 on dfuds mode or ./dccbptest RANDOM5.txt 1000 on bp mode<br/>

+For encoding time and encoding space test

+To evaluate encoding time and encoding space, 'spacetest' takes three parameters.

+1.- path : integer array file path, integer should be splited using '\n'<br/>
+2.- optmode : when constructing DAG, to use optimization scheme give 1 else give 0.
+3.- revmode : when constructing our data structure, value 1 means reverse the original array else value 0.
+For example, to test using optimizing and not using revmode with RANDOM5.txt, use ./spacetest RANDOM5.txt 1 0.

 References<br/>
 [1].
 K. Sadakane and G. Navarro.
 Fully-Functional Static and Dynamic Succinct Trees.
 ACM Transactions on Algorithms 10(3):article 16, 2014.<br/>